MMN3003/knowledge/srx/quarter/Untitled.md

 - managing one big team

 ## Two teams
-I suggest to split this to two teams with different missions:
+I suggest to split headcount into two teams with different missions, this arrangement can be hold for a few month until system
 ### Team One (Core platform)
 maintain and refactor current services and structures and debug them.